Over the river and through the wood –

 Breads for the table are going to be a mix of seeded and unseeded rye breads, very rustic, maybe Anadama bread from the new book.
 All we’ll need is the belt-buckles on our hats.

-Before we talk about the stuffing recipe, I need to announce the ten winners of the Bob’s Red Mill Vital Wheat Gluten giveaway.
-If you’re one of these folks, please supply your mailing address so that Bob’s Red Mill can ship your prize:
+Before we talk about the stuffing recipe, if you’re one of the winners in the giveaway, please supply your mailing address so that Bob’s Red Mill can ship your prize:

 Two other Thanksgiving recipes from our “library” are: